InfuseAI/primehub-python-sdk/docs/CLI/groups.md

-  add-user             Add a user to a group by id get                  Get group by name list                 List groups remove-user          Remove a user from a group by id
+  add-user             Add a user to a group by id get                  Get group by name list                 List groups list-users           List users in the group by id remove-user          Remove a user from a group by id

 Options: